Pheon-Dev/buffalo-nvim/README.md

 </p>

-This is a [harpoon](https://github.com/ThePrimeagen/harpoon) like plugin that provides an interface to navigate through buffers or tabs (+windows).
+This is a [harpoon](https://github.com/ThePrimeagen/harpoon) like plugin that provides an interface to navigate through buffers or tabs.

-> Their respective totals can be displayed on the statusline,
-> tabline or winbar.
+> Their respective totals can be displayed on the statusline, tabline or winbar.

 ## Installation